10 Top-Rated Campgrounds in the Outer Banks, NC

 1. Oregon Inlet Campground

-Ideally located midway down the Outer Banks, Oregon Inlet campground is a national park service campground, set on the ocean side of the island.
-The campground has 120 sites and is divided into tent and RV sections, with the tent sites nestled up against the dunes that line the beach.
+Ideally located midway down the Outer Banks, Oregon Inlet Campground is a national park service campground, set on the ocean side of the island.
+The campground has 107 sites, 47 of which have electricity, and is divided into tent and RV sections.
+The tent sites are nestled up against the dunes that line the beach.
 From your campsite, you can easily walk to the beach, but the dunes protect against the ocean breeze

 This campground is ideal for campers traveling with boats or other watercraft because the Oregon Inlet Fishing Center is right across the highway.
 You can pick up any needed boating and camping supplies and launch your craft at one of five boat ramps.
 Also, Oregon Inlet allows for easy access to the Atlantic Ocean.